-In the land of Southern plantation-era homes, there are so many stunning resorts to chose from.
+In the land of Southern plantation-era homes, there are so many stunning resorts to choose from.
 Biloxi, Mississippi itself has quite a few so it can be hard to choose!
 The stunning White House Hotel sets itself apart as a crown jewel of Mississippi’s best boutique hotels.
 With their award-winning restaurant Cora’s and their private access to Biloxi beach, it’s a gorgeous stay near the Gulf of Mexico!

 By being on the Gulf, visitors can enjoy trips to the White House Hotel much later in the season.
 The waters stay warmer longer on the gulf than on the Atlantic side of the South!
 You can enjoy this charming gulf front hotel well into October!